For many people, sex and pornography are very sensitive subjects. Sex is a very private subject in general for many people.

 How Pornography Portrays Sex

 In many cases it has been found that pornography depicts sex as mainly one sided in the man’s favor.
 Usually it is rough or forceful in some way.
 The woman is usually in a subservient position physically or emotionally.
 And, it depicts that a man being rough during sex is pleasurable to women.
 In many cases the woman is shown moaning in pleasure or just laying there as the man is being pleasured or having rough sex with her.
-It shows that men basically have to do nothing to pleasure a woman but show up.
-Just the sight of him is erotic and practically brings her to orgasm.
+It shows that men basically have to do nothing to pleasure a woman other than to show up.
+Just the sight of him is erotic and arousing and practically brings her to orgasm, which for most women is not normally the case.

 Pornography does nothing to show the intimacy between people emotionally or physically.
 It is robotic and un-emotional.
 This is in many cases children’s first exposure to what sex is.
 And, in most cases is frightening.
 And, they begin to imagine their parents this way or other adults they know.
 I can only imagine them worrying about growing up and having to experience sex in such fear.
 It is horrible.

-With such free porn everywhere you turn, is it any wonder that men don’t know how to pleasure a woman?
+With such free porn everywhere you turn, is it any wonder that many men don’t know how to pleasure a woman which begins with an emotional connection or spiritual connection?
+Is it any wonder that men get frustrated taking time for intimacy and upset if a woman does not climax within minutes of initiating sex?
 Is it any wonder that women feel inferior or worthless in the bedroom and outside the bedroom with the expectancy to perform like porn stars?
-Is it any wonder many women don’t expect sex to be pleasurable because they have mates that just assume their presence causes them to orgasm repeatedly?
+Is it any wonder many women don’t even expect sex to be pleasurable because they have mates that just assume their presence causes them to orgasm repeatedly?
 Is it any wonder many women go through life without orgasm because they don’t know any better or wonder what is wrong with them because they don’t enjoy sex like a porn star or perform like a porn star on the screen?
+I have a feeling there are many women who would like to be sensual or erotic with their partner or husband however feel there is no sense in trying.
+Either they feel unworthy due to the competition of what porn exhibits as normal that their spouse already has been exposed to and expects, or they feel unworthy and ashamed in their body since women in porn don’t have stretch marks or weight gain due to pregnancy but instead portray body perfection and kitten like playfulness and sexiness and a willingness to please at any cost including pain.

-How are we as a society suppose to have healthy, enjoyable sexual intimacy or healthy sexual relationships with our partner when this is our introduction to sex and intimacy and becomes an addiction and a complete misunderstanding of healthy sex before real human sexual contact ever happens?
+How are we as a society suppose to have healthy, enjoyable sexual intimacy or healthy sexual relationships with our partner when this is our introduction to sex as the norm?
+And there is no real intimacy of any kind and becomes an addiction and a complete misunderstanding of healthy sex before real human sexual contact ever happens?

 No wonder sex is taboo or disgusting to many.
-Sex should be something beautiful and meaningful.
+Sex in a committed relationship should be something beautiful and meaningful with emotional, spiritual and physical connection and trust.
 Sex should be pleasurable for both men and women.
 Sex should be consensual.
 Sex should not be embarrassing or scary.
-Sex between lovers should be emotionally meaningful and erotic and bring you closer together.
-Sex should not hurt anyone emotionally or physically.
+Sex between lovers should be emotionally meaningful, sensual and erotic and bring you closer together.
+Sex should not hurt anyone emotionally or physically nor feel dirty or shameful.

 I appreciate this TEDx video about porn and it’s effects: